 If you are worried about your memory (or that of someone close) but no formal diagnosis of dementia has been made, you are still welcome to visit your nearest café to find out more information about what may be concerning you.

-The best place to start is to speak to your dementia adviser to find out what is in your area.
+Speak to your dementia adviser to find out what else is in your area.

 Do I have to pay?